KaidiWisc/STREAM-Sat/README.md

 # STREAM-Sat
-# Large-Scale Benchmarking of a Near-Realtime Global Satellite-Only Ensemble Precipitation Dataset
+# STREAM-Sat: A Novel Near-Realtime Quasi-global Satellite-Only Ensemble Precipitation Dataset
 Kaidi Peng et al.

 This repository is to create near-realtime global precipitation ensembles that condition on satellite observations (e.g., IMERG: Integrated Multi-satellitE Retrievals for GPM; https://gpm.nasa.gov/data/imerg).
 We unified the methods proposed in Li et al. (2023) [doi:10.1109/tgrs.2023.3235270](https://ieeexplore.ieee.org/document/10011447) and Hartke et al. (2022) [https://doi.org/10.1029/2021WR031650](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021WR031650).
 We tried to solve the challenge of Near-Realtime (NRT) global precipitation generation due to the lack of ground-based gauge network and the complex error of satellite precipitation.